-The Part II Order request may be initiated during the 30 day public review period following the filing of the Project Plan or ESR.
-It is expected, however, that anyone or any agency having a concern would bring this to the Authority's attention early in the planning and design process when the Conservation Authority has maximum flexibility to deal with the concern.
+The Part II Order request may be initiated during the 30 day public review period following the filing of the PP or ESR.
+It is expected, however, that interested person, Aboriginal Community, or government agency having a concern would bring this to the Conservation Authority's attention early in the planning and design process when the Conservation Authority has maximum flexibility to deal with the concern.
 The provisions for public participation and notification, set out in this Class EA, are intended to facilitate such early identification of concerns.